 “I have this teenage student… she was going to quit piano lessons, but after I started, first, playing all these activities, and then I joined PianoGameClub.com and started playing the games with her, she became so happy about piano lessons that her father asked me to book a place for her this term.
 She is now considering having piano lessons twice a week and she told a friend about the lessons, and her friend is starting piano lessons in April! 🙂 I have no words to thank you enough!” ~ Maria

-So, while our games this month do an incredible job of teaching kids about whole steps and half steps, tonic and dominant, melodic intervals (and more!) … you may have surprising results by pulling them out when your (early elementary through late elementary level) adults and teens walk through your studio doors too!
+So, while our games do an incredible job of teaching kids about whole steps and half steps, tonic and dominant, melodic intervals (and more!) … you may have surprising results by pulling them out when your (early elementary through late elementary level) adults and teens walk through your studio doors too!